 The following items are numbered in the picture of the runs grid shown above:

-- QC Flag icon: click to activate indicating a possible problem with the run.
+- QC Flag icon: click to activate - flagging for review can be used to indicate a possible problem with the run.

 - Experiment run graph icon: click to see more information about the source sample.